tdwg/ac/views/historical/vtg-2019-annual-report.md

 Steve Baskauf - steve.baskauf@vanderbilt.edu

 ### Submitted:
-2019-09-29
+2019-09-30

 ## Phase of work:
 The Views Task Group is a newly constituted task group under the Audubon Core Maintenance Group, tasked with developing controlled vocabularies for the Audubon Core terms `ac:subjectOrientation` and `ac:subjectPart`.
-Its charter was submitted in June 2019 and a revised version has been resubmitted to the Executive Committee awaiting approval.
+Its charter was submitted in June 2019 and a [revised version](https://github.com/tdwg/ac/blob/master/views/views-tg-draft-charter-2019-06-25.pdf) has been resubmitted to the Executive Committee awaiting approval.

 The current phase of work is the collection of use cases from the community.